f-droid/fdroid-website/_docs/Build_Server_Setup.md

 `./examples/makebuildserver.config.py` as a reference - look at the settings and documentation there to decide if any need changing to suit your environment.
-There is a path for retrieving the base box if it doesn’t exist, and an apt proxy definition, both of which may need customising for your environment.
+There is a path for retrieving the base box if it doesn't exist, and an apt proxy definition, both of which may need customising for your environment.
 You can then go to the `fdroidserver` directory and run `makebuildserver`.